RafaelGB/obsidian-db-folder/docs/docs/features/Formulas.md

 ## How to Use

-The code can be written in the column settings or in the note's metadata.
+The code can be written in the column settings.
 The generated values can be added to the notes' metadata by enabling `persist formula output` in the column settings.

 ### Exposed Variables